 Painting the bag

-- The first thing I did was cover the areas of the bag that I didn’t want to be painted with painters tape.
-This was the metallic areas such as the buckle and zip.
+1. Firstly, cover the areas of the bag that you don’t want to be painted with painters tape.
+Such as the metallic areas of the buckle and zip.

-- Before spray painting leather with the colour paint you have to use a primer to make sure the paint will stick.
-I sprayed the bag all over with Montana Gold universal primer.
+2. Next, before spray painting the leather use a primer to make sure the paint will stick.
+Spray the bag all over with a primer such as Montana Gold universal primer.

-- Once the primer paint was dry I then sprayed the leather bag with Montana Gold Citrus paint.
-I covered the bag in two coats letting the paint dry fully between coats.
+3. Once the primer paint has dried then spray the leather bag with the colour you want.
+I used Montana Gold Citrus paint.
+Cover the leather bag in two coats, let the paint dry fully between coats.